-3. have not filed a Chapter 7 bankruptcy within the prior 8 years and gotten a discharge.
+- have not filed a Chapter 7 bankruptcy within the prior eight years and gotten a discharge.

 We recommend that you download or print a copy of our Kentucky Bankruptcy Checklist.
 When you have gathered your documents to file with us, here are your options:

-• Bring a hard copy to our office, and we will scan the documents.
+- You can bring a hard copy to our office, and we will scan the documents or

 Also, please note the following:

-• Please pick up your originals, we cannot store your documents.
+- Please pick up your originals after we scan them.
+We do not store your documents.

 Kentucky Bankruptcy Required Document Checklist